grebenyyk/PDF-NN/README.md

 ## Quick Start

-The quickest way to use the ML model for nuclearity prediction from your experimental PDF data is the `quick-predict.py` script.
-It handles preprocessing (header detection, interpolation to the model grid, normalization) and prediction in one step:
+The quickest way to use the neural network trained within this work for nuclearity prediction from your experimental PDF data is the `quick-predict.py` script:

 ```bash
 # Using the default model (default_model.h5 in the project root)